Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Related Work

-Pascanu \etal~first applied deep neural networks (recurrent neural networks and echo state networks) to modeling the sequential behaviors of malware.
-They collected API call sequences of the operating system and C run-time library and detected malware as a binary classification problem~\cite{pascanu2015malware}.
-David \etal~\cite{david2015deepsign} used deep belief network with denoising autoencoders to automatically generate malware signature and classified malware based these signatures.
-Saxe and Berlin~\cite{saxe2015deep} proposed a DL-based malware detection technique with two dimensional binary program features.
-They also provided a Bayesian model to calibrate detection.
-Hou \etal~collected the system calls from kernel and then constructed the weighted directed graphs and use DL framework to make dimension reduction~\cite{hou2016deep4maldroid}.

-Recently, Kolosnjaji \etal~\cite{kolosnjaji2016deep} proposed a DL method to detect and predict malware family based only on system call sequences.
-The neural network architecture proposed by them is similar to \deepm.
-However, Their neural networks do not use atrous convolutional layers, inception design, and bidirectional recurrent neural networks, which have been proved to increase the performance of detection in our experiments.
-To deal with fast evolving of malware, \cite{jordaney2017transcend} recently proposed a framework called Transcend to detect concept drift in malware.
-Transcend can detect the aging machine learning models before their degradation.
+There are recent efforts to apply DL for malware detection.
+Deep learning has made great successes in speech recognition~\cite{amodei2016deep}, language translation~\cite{sutskever2014sequence}, speech synthesis~\cite{dieleman2016wavenet}, and other sequential data~\cite{schmidhuber2015deep}.
+Li et al. ~proposed a hybrid malicious code classification model based on AutoEncoder and DBN and acquired a relatively high classification rate on the part of the now outdated KDD99 dataset~\cite{li2015hybrid}.
+Pascanu et al.~first applied deep neural networks (recurrent neural networks and echo state networks) to model the sequential behaviors of malware.
+They collected API system call sequences and C run-time library calls and detected malware as a binary classification problem~\cite{pascanu2015malware}.
+David et al.~\cite{david2015deepsign} used a deep belief network with denoising autoencoders to automatically generate malware signatures for classification.
+Saxe and Berlin~\cite{saxe2015deep} proposed a DL-based malware detection technique with two-dimensional binary program features and provided a Bayesian model to calibrate detection.
+Huang and Stokes ~\cite{huang2016mtnet} designed a neural network to extract high-level features and classify them into both benign/malicious and also 100 malware families based on shared features.
+Dahl et al.~detected malware files by neural networks and used random projections to reduce the dimension of sparse input features~\cite{dahl2013large}.
+Wang ~\cite{wang2016droiddeeplearner} extracted features from Android Manifest and API functions to be the input of the deep learning classifier.
+Hou et al.~collected the system calls from the kernel and then constructed the weighted directed graphs and use DL framework to make dimension reduction~\cite{hou2016deep4maldroid}.
+All these DL-based methods rely on handcrafted features.
+Recently, Kolosnjaji et al.~\cite{kolosnjaji2016deep} proposed a DL method to detect and predict malware families based on system call sequences.
+Our proposed \deepm has shown superior performance over their approaches by coping the spatial-temporal features with ResNext designs.
+To cope with the fast-evolving nature of malware, Transcend \cite{jordaney2017transcend} addresses concept drift in malware classification.
+Transcend can detect aging machine learning models before their degradation.
+As future work, we plan to leverage Transcend's concept drift model in \spectrum for re-training.

-Although there has been several proposals for DL-based malware detection, most of them focus on modeling the malicious behavior in an offline manner.
-Our work also pays attention to the performance of DL-based malware detection algorithms running in a real system.